 GK: Petr Čech (Czech Republic)

 A revelation at his first major tournament, Čech had agreed to leave Stade Rennais FC for Chelsea FC before the finals.
-The 22-year-old went on to stamp his class on the Premier League, helping Chelsea win their first championship for 50 years in 2004/05, retain their crown the following season and win the domestic double in 2009/10.
-A star of the Czech Republic's 2002 UEFA European Under-21 championship success, Čech has also won three FA Cups with the Blues and myriad individual distinctions.
-All this despite a head injury in 2006 that left him requiring to wear a rugby-style head guard ever since.
+The 22-year-old went on to stamp his class on the Premier League, helping Chelsea win their first championship for 50 years in 2004/05, retain their crown and win the domestic double in 2009/10.
+A star of the Czech Republic's 2002 UEFA European U21 Championship win, Čech has since added the UEFA Champions League and UEFA Cup.
+All this despite a head injury in 2006 that left him requiring to wear a rugby-style head guard.

 DF: Traianos Dellas (Greece)